geosolutions-it/doc-geonode/002_install_and_admin/002_geonode_install/install_geonode_application.rst

 Install GeoNode Application
 ===========================

-This section describes the setup of a custom GeoNode installation.
+In this section you are going to install all the basic packages and tools needed for a complete GeoNode installation.

 Login
 =====